FREQUENTLY ASKED QUESTIONS - 2017

 Is there a cut-off date as to when we can join the Global Game Jam®?

-Site registration normally opens in October 4th, and we encourage all sites to sign up by November 15th.
+Site registration normally opens in October, and we encourage all sites to sign up by the end of November.
 After December 1st, it may be more difficult to register.
 Because there is a fair amount of preparation needed to put together a jam, we think you should plan as far ahead as possible and register before December 1st.

 The Global Game Jam® is supposed to be fun and collaborative, with a goal to keep things very simple.
 We provide structure, guidance and help for all locations participating in the GGJ.
 As a rule, we expect that no team/makers of a game will illegally exploit others' IP, and that in turn, everything created becomes part of the public domain.
 All participants agree that their participation in the Global Game Jam® will hold no one liable for any loss or damage.